TrollskogenMC/commando/README.md

 ### ~~Loose arguments~~
 **Support for loose arguments will come back later in a new fashion**

 ~~Somtimes you'll create a command that can take any amount of arguments wether it is zero, two or 30 arguments.
-Simply omit the `.setNumberOfArguments` method from the command setup and Carbon will make sure your command handler is executed regardless on how many arguments is passed.~~
+Simply omit the `.setNumberOfArguments` method from the command setup and Commando will make sure your command handler is executed regardless on how many arguments is passed.~~

 ~~You can compare it to Javas [*Varargs*](https://www.baeldung.com/java-varargs)~~